bcgov/smk-cli/docs/edit-tool.md

 `Truck Weight` Allows you to specify if the default truck height in kilograms that the route planner API will use to calculate optimal trucking routes.
 Additionally, there's an option to present this toggle to the user, so they can change the default setting in the application.

-> __Tip:__ Though intended for large frieght trucks, the truck specific options may also be useful for assiting recreational vehicles, busses and other oversized vehicles in planning optimal routes.
+> __Tip:__ Though intended for large freight trucks, the truck specific options may also be useful for assisting recreational vehicles, buses and other over-sized vehicles in planning optimal routes.

 ![Route Planner Panel](route-planner.png)

 ## Identify

-The Identify tool allows users to recieve attribute details about layers in your application by clicking on the map.
+The Identify tool allows users to receive attribute details about layers in your application by clicking on the map.
 See [Edit Layers](edit-layer.md) for information on settings visible attributes and allowing a layer to be identifiable.

 ![Identify Options](identify-options.png)